-Note that you may get an error regarding the XST synthesis.
+Note: You may get an error regarding the XST synthesis.
 This relates to the version of cygwin installed on your system.
-To resolve this, right click on My Computer on your Windows desktop and select properties.
-Then select the Advanced Tab, and click Environment Variables.
+To resolve this, right click on My Computer on your Windows desktop and go to: properties → Advance Tab → Environment Variables.
 Add a new System Variable called "SHELLOPTS", assign it the value "igner", and click OK.
 Reload XPS and try again.